dtch1997/motools/mozoo/experiments/persona_vectors/README.md

 4. Display results and save to `eval_results.json`

 **Example:** With the default config, this evaluates:
-- 3 models × 1 evaluation task = 3 evaluations total
+- 9 models × 3 evaluation tasks = 27 evaluations total
+- Each model is tested on all three detection tasks (hallucinating, evil, sycophantic)

 **How it works:** The evaluate script uses the same `config.yaml` to query the cache.
 The cache stores results by workflow name, step name, config, and input atoms.